| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 You must refund any statutory interest in full.
 You must return any residue (any amounts that you have been unable to refund) to us within the specified time limit of 14 days.

-If you are having difficulty working out how much interest is due to your customers, your local VAT Business Advice Centre will be happy to provide a printout of the statutory interest calculation.
+If you’re having difficulty working out how much interest is due to your customers, your local VAT business advice centre will be happy to provide a printout of the statutory interest calculation.
 This will show interest on a period-by-period basis.
 You will then be able to divide interest payable for a particular period into the amount overpaid for the same period.
 This should determine approximately what’s due to your customers for a particular period.

-To make sure that you are refunding your customers in the agreed manner, we may ask to see your scheme records.
+To make sure that you’re refunding your customers in the agreed manner, we may ask to see your scheme records.
 We will give you written notice of our intention to see these records.

 You must not take out of the refund any costs you incur in administering the scheme.
 If you do, we will assess you.

-'I, the undersigned, can identify the names and addresses of consumers whom I intend to reimburse.
-I will reimburse those persons, in cash or by cheque, all of the amount credited by HM Revenue & Customs under section 80(1) or 80(1A) of the VAT Act 1994, together with any associated interest, without any deduction, for whatever purpose, within 90 days of receiving the credit and I understand that I cannot use the credit for any other purpose.
-Furthermore, where some or all of the credited amount to be reimbursed has been paid or repaid to me and I have not reimbursed some or all of it to consumers, I will, without reminder, notify HM Revenue & Customs and return the balance together with any associated interest to HM Revenue & Customs within 14 days of the 90 days expiring.
-Where the credited amount has not been paid or repaid to me, and I have not reimbursed some or all of it to consumers, I will notify HM Revenue & Customs of that amount of credit and associated interest I have not reimbursed to consumers within 14 days of the 90 days expiring.
-I will keep the necessary records as set out in the Regulations and I will comply with any notice given to me by HM Revenue & Customs about producing the records I am required to keep.'
+‘I, the undersigned, can identify the names and addresses of consumers whom I intend to reimburse.
+I will reimburse those persons, in cash or by cheque, all of the amount credited by HMRC under section 80(1) or 80(1A) of the VAT Act 1994, together with any associated interest, without any deduction, for whatever purpose, within 90 days of receiving the credit and I understand that I cannot use the credit for any other purpose.
+Furthermore, where some or all of the credited amount to be reimbursed has been paid or repaid to me and I have not reimbursed some or all of it to consumers, I will, without reminder, notify HMRC and return the balance together with any associated interest to HMRC within 14 days of the 90 days expiring.
+Where the credited amount has not been paid or repaid to me, and I have not reimbursed some or all of it to consumers, I will notify HMRC of that amount of credit and associated interest I have not reimbursed to consumers within 14 days of the 90 days expiring.
+I will keep the necessary records as set out in the Regulations and I will comply with any notice given to me by HMRC about producing the records I am required to keep.’

 Signature……………………………………………………………………………………….